Prodaturu/Obsidian/Tags/Classes and Objects in C++.md

 - No memory is allocated when we define a class

-- The class defines **what** properties and behaviors its future objects will have
+- The class defines **what** properties and behaviours its future objects will have

 - We can think of a class like a "cookie cutter" - it defines the shape but isn't a cookie itself